precice/calculix-adapter/docs/adapter-calculix-get-adapter.md

 4. Build with `make` (e.g. `make -j 4` for parallel).
 5. You should now have a new executable `ccx_preCICE` in the `bin/` folder of the adapter.
 You may move this file to a path known by your system, or [add this to your `PATH`](https://unix.stackexchange.com/a/26059/36693) (careful when doing this!).

+### Building the adapter with PaStiX

+Since version 2.17 of CalculiX, it is possible to link the PaStiX solver for increased performance, mostly through GPUs.
+Building the adapter with PaStiX is quite tedious, as most dependencies of PaStiX and PaStiX itslef must be built from source.
+Check our [detailed instructions on building the adapter with PaStiX](adapter-calculix-pastix-build.html).

 ### Makefile options

 The adapter is built using GNU Make.
 The `Makefile` contains a few variables on top, which need to be adapted to your system: